Gobbel2000/klipper_cura_connection/README.md

 * HTTP server
     * Handle other messages and requests
     * Send data (presumably over status files)
+    * Have the server (specifically header messages) work with Python 2
 * Implement models and aquire information
 * Figure out which file type to send and if to compress.
     Currently uncompressed GCode files are sent